Holographic MIMO Communications: What is the benefit of closely spaced antennas?

 \subsection{Fixing the Array Size while Varying the Number of Antennas}

-Fig.~\ref{fig:SE_vs_dH_Lfixed} illustrates the average SE per UE in the uplink as a function of $d_H/\lambda$ for a fixed array size $L_H = 6 \lambda$.
+Fig.~\ref{fig:NMSE_11} illustrates the average SE per UE in the uplink as a function of $d_H/\lambda$ for a fixed array size $L_H = 6 \lambda$.
 Both MR and MMSE receivers exhibit similar SE behaviors.
 Notably, when a full matching network is employed, SE increases as $d_H/\lambda$ decreases due to the augmented number of antennas $M_{\rm BS}=L_H/d_H + 1$.
 This increase in antennas contributes to higher array gain and improved interference rejection.
 However, without a matching network or with a self-impedance matching network, the optimal performance is achieved when $d_H/\lambda \approx 0.4$.
 Going below this value may result in a decrease in SE.
 It is important to emphasize that the SE improvement observed when reducing $d_H$ with a full matching network cannot be attributed to antenna coupling.
-This can be clearly seen in Figure~\ref{fig:ChannelGain_vs_dH_Lfixed}, which displays the channel gain per antenna using MMSE, corresponding to the same simulation scenario as in Figure~\ref{fig:SE_vs_dH_Lfixed}.
-The results demonstrate that bringing the antennas closer to each other in Holographic MIMO systems can have adverse effects on the channel gain, even when employing a full matching strategy.
-This is evident from the declining trend of the channel gain as the antenna spacing decreases.
+This is evident from the declining trend of the SE in Fig.~\ref{fig:NMSE} as the antenna spacing decreases.